RedRusDB/redrus/README.md

-# Redrus A distributed in-memory k-v based storage engine in Rust!
+# Redrus a distributed in-memory k-v storage engine in Rust!

 Building a database from scratch has its own thrill, and you can leverage this to